cboyce183/Zendomo/README.md

 What this does is installs fabric tools, but as I said, its here already...

-- To start the developer environment (not the actually ledger):
+- NON-OPTIONAL: To start the developer environment (not the actually ledger):

 cd ~/fabric-tools
 ./downloadFabric.sh